Ast3risk-ops/Button-Presser-3000-Python-Edition/README.md

 # Button Presser 3000 Python Edition
 The source code for my "game", designed to be as bad and boring as possible.
-Link to itch.io page: https://spacedude609.itch.io/button-presser-3000-url
 ### Why is the windows version so big?

 This is because the windows exe needs a bunch of other files to work because of the tk element.